 How are heartworms treated?

->

-> Fortunately, heartworms can be treated if addressed early on.
-Once a dog has been diagnosed with heartworms, a vet can prescribe a series of injections that starts to kill the worm living inside them.
+Fortunately, heartworms can be treated if addressed early on.
+Once a dog has been diagnosed with heartworms, a vet can prescribe a series of injections that start to kill the worm living inside it.

->

-> These are usually administered in sets of two or three in order to kill the adult heartworms and prevent reproduction.
+These are usually administered in sets of two or three in order to kill the adult heartworms and prevent reproduction.
 Vets can additionally prescribe antibiotics and steroids depending on the stage and severity of the disease.

 If treating your ill dog at home, there is also the slow kill method.
 This is where you administer the prescribed preventative medication daily to kill off the worms.